 The label issued The Extinction Of Benevolence amidst financial difficulty.
 The band did not get much support for this album, but Driven To Conquer was produced by Broken Hope’s Brian Griffin.
 Miola, in the meanwhile, had ironically been replaced by Pyrexia Marchais.
 Jerry Lowe became the band’s singer in 2001.
 Driven To Conquer was the last album for Pavement and the New Yorkers switched to Olympic Recordings.
 Shows with Pyrexia took place in 2003.
 Chris Pervelis would quit to form a band along the lines of Black Sabbath only to soon return though.
 Reports from the remaining members had Pervelis as faking the existence of any former bands including Autumn Reign.
 The band had had to cancel shows seemingly unable to put together a complete line-up.
 The label was slow to act and the album (originally called Hatefuel, Onward To Mecca) was only issued in 2004.
 Several newer members were now also busy with their hardcore band, Punchyourface.
 The band’s ”˜slamming’ death metal had taken on a more hardcore sound by now.
 Onward To Mecca (preceded by the Pure American Fury demo and Alien Breed sampler) was supported in 2005 through shows with the likes of Bodies in The Gears Of The Apparatus and Strong Intention.

 In 2014, Unique Leader Records signed New York-based death metal band, Internal Bleeding.
 After some nine years of inactivity the band had reformed in 2011.
 The band’s studio album, Imperium, was to released in the autumn of 2014.
 Brian Hobbie was back and was on guitar.
 Jason Liff was on bass.
 KeithDeVito of Pyrexia was singing.
 By summertime, New York death metal band Internal Bleeding completed tracking its forthcoming new full-length, Imperium.
 Produced by the band and Joe Cincotta at Full Force Studio (Suffocation, Dehumanized, Mortal Decay) in Ronkonkoma, New York and engineered by Cincotta and Derek Boyer, Imperium was the band's reformation record for Unique Leader.
 Internal Bleeding drummer, a firefighter, William Tolley died on Thursday, April 20th 2017 after falling from the roof of an apartment building in Queens, New York.
 Regardless, aside from Pervelis, every other member was new.
 Bloodletting North America tour featuring Arsis, Decrepit Birth, Internal Bleeding, Pyrexia, Angelmaker and Within Destruction was scheduled for October and November 2018.
+Internal Bleeding released a new full-length album, called Corrupting Influence, through Unique Leader Records on October 19th.
+The line-up was entirely revamped once again.

 INTERNAL BLEEDING - ALIEN BREED (1991 - 2001) - OLYMPIC